lorenzodallamico/PHIRST_CM/README.md

 jupyter notebook
 ```

-in between you will be required to install some packages and you should accept to go one.
+in between you will be required to install some packages and you should accept to go on.
 We used the following packages

 > - pickle==4.0
 > - numpy==1.20.3